 I thought I’d take a look at what an IPO really is, how it works, and what might be motivating Etsy to go public.
 I’m always interested in the “why” behind these things.

 An IPO is an indicator that a company is ready to grow and needs a lot of money to do so.
 It’s often the only way that a company can fund a huge expansion.
 Etsy is hoping to raise $100 million in the IPO.

 Let’s look at how Etsy has been funded up until now.
 Since its founding in 2005 Etsy has been a private company.
-Private companies have just a few shareholders.
+Private companies have just a few shareholders, since figuring out how to buy shares for beginners is an arduous process.
 Right now Etsy has 312.
 These shareholders help fund Etsy’s operations and in exchange have voting rights.
 The main shareholders now are four venture capital firms: